List of Record of Lodoss War characters: Orson

 A strong and silent mercenary and the partner of Shiris.
-He maintains an impassive front to anything and anybody, mainly because he is a berserker.
-In the TV series it is revealed that a dark spirit called Hyuri first took him over as a child when he watched his younger sister being attacked by bandits.
+He maintains an impassive front, mainly because he is a berserker.
+In the TV series it is revealed that a dark spirit called Hyuri took over him as a child when he watched his younger sister being attacked by bandits.
 In order to prevent himself from hurting those he loves, he has shut himself off from the rest of the world.

-Orson is secretly in love with his partner Shiris; his berserker state is triggered when he sees her in mortal danger, and only she is able to bring him out of it.
-However, because of his condition he cannot bring himself to admit his feelings to her.
-In the TV series, he dies protecting Shiris from Ashram, and it is only then that Shiris discovers her true feelings for him.
+Orson is secretly in love with his partner Shiris; his berserker state is triggered when he sees her in mortal danger, and she is the only one able to bring him out of it.
+However, because of his condition, he cannot bring himself to admit his feelings to her.
+In the TV series, he dies protecting Shiris from Ashram, causing her to discover her true feelings for him.

 Princess Fianna

 The daughter of Fahn.
-As a child, King Fahn surrendered her to one of the tribes of the desert (which would later become Flaim) to the north, so that she could be sacrificed to Shooting Star to appease the dragon.
-Parn's father, Tessius, made a secret plan with King Fahn to rescue Fianna, in which he would take all the blame for destroying diplomatic relations with the tribe.
+As a child, King Fahn surrendered her to one of the tribes of the desert, which would later become Flaim, to the north, so that she could be sacrificed to Shooting Star to appease the dragon.
+Parn's father, Tessius, made a secret plan with King Fahn to rescue Fianna, in which he would take the blame for destroying diplomatic relations with the tribe.
 This led to his dishonor, and he was sent to the front lines of the civil war that began as a result, where he died.

-Fianna's presence is a diplomatic one at first, sent to give a message to Alania, but she is intercepted by Karla who informs her that Alania has fallen anyway.
+Fianna's presence is initially diplomatic, sent to give a message to Alania.
+However, she is intercepted by Karla, who informs her that Alania has fallen.
 She is saved by Parn and his companions, and later on grants Parn the blade of her father.

 Upon first encountering the group, Fianna becomes attracted to Etoh.
 While it is never explicitly indicated in either the manga or the anime series, it is likely that they were married when Etoh assumed the throne of Valis.
-Fianna was not considered an heir to the throne, however, as the royalty of Valis is chosen not by royal bloodline, but upon the death of the previous king, a successor is chosen from the knighthood.
+Fianna was not considered an heir to the throne, however, as the royalty of Valis is chosen not by royal bloodline; upon the death of the previous king, a successor is chosen from the knighthood.
 Etoh's succession to the throne after marrying Fianna was due to his high spiritual power as a Falis priest and the high regard that the church held him in, though there was opposition in not only a non-knight ascending the throne, but Fianna gaining political power as queen.

 Fianna is voiced by Rei Sakuma in Japanese and by Simone Grant in English.